 No matter whether you’re working with architects to refurbish a resort or collaborating with contractors on the world’s tallest tower, you, as a consulting engineer, have a set of rules to comply with.
-You know exactly what work needs to be done - inspections, reports, and the actual restoration work - the question is: how can you do it more efficiently?
+You know exactly what work needs to be done - inspections, daly reports, and the actual restoration work - the question is: how can you do it more efficiently?

 For many consulting engineers, the answer lies with technology.
 Consulting engineers are turning to construction management software to simplify work, organize craftspeople, and ultimately, increase productivity.

 Fuse Consulting Engineers, based in Miami, is using Fieldwire’s platform and mobile construction app to streamline job site productivity and eliminate manual, busy work.
-Fieldwire enables Fuse to conduct site inspections on mobile, assign tasks on-the-fly, and generate reports in minutes to dramatically reduce time spent in the office.
+Fieldwire enables Fuse to conduct site inspections on mobile, assign tasks on-the-fly, and generate construction reports in minutes to dramatically reduce time spent in the office.